X-Quirk/Simple-Calculator/README.md

 # Note
 You need to have the Python3 Interpreter installed to run the script. <br/>
-If you want to, you can download the Python3 Interpreter from [here](https://www.python.org/downloads/).<br/>
+If you want to, you can download the `Python3 Interpreter` from [`here`](https://www.python.org/downloads/).<br/>
 You needn't download the Tkinter library.
-It's already pre-installed during the Python3 installation.
+It's already pre-installed during the deafult Python3 installation.

 #
 Feel free to change the Code according to your needs